McNichols Sports Arena: Concerts

 The opening event at McNichols Sports Arena was a concert by Lawrence Welk on August 22, 1975.

 The group Heart performed their rendition of "Unchained Melody" at the arena in 1980.
 "Unchained Melody" was included on their highly successful double LP Greatest Hits/Live released November 1980.

-The Grateful Dead played McNichols 13 times between 1977 and 1994.
-The Grateful Dead here for the first time on their Fall Southwest Tour on October 9, 1977.
+The Grateful Dead played at McNichols 13 times between 1977 and 1994.
+The Grateful Dead were therefor the first time on their Fall Southwest Tour on October 9, 1977.
 In 1979, the band was scheduled for three nights at Red Rocks, but performances on August 13 and August 14, 1979, were moved to McNichols because of rain.
 The Grateful Dead would return to play the arena on July 13 and July 14, 1981, December 12–14, 1990.
 Performances on December 2 and December 3, 1992, would be the first shows of 1992 following the band's break in 1992.
 The band played its final three Colorado shows on November 29, November 30 and December 1, 1994.

 Elvis Presley performed a sold-out concert here on April 23, 1976.

 Elton John performed here for two consecutive nights, October 5–6, 1975 as part of the "West of the Rockies" tour.

 Paul McCartney and Wings performed here for one night June 7, 1976.

 The Bee Gees played here on July 2, 1979, as part of their highly successful Spirits Having Flown Tour.

-The band KISS performed at McNichols on November 4, 1979, as part of their Dynasty Tour.
+The band Kiss performed at McNichols on November 4, 1979, as part of their Dynasty Tour.
 This was the last tour featuring original drummer Peter Criss until 1996.

 Rolling Stones guitarists Keith Richards and Ron Wood performed as The New Barbarians at the arena in 1979.

 REO Speedwagon's concert from 1981 was performed here, as MTV's first ever live concert.

 Electric Light Orchestra performed here September 27, 1981 during the Time Tour.

 AC/DC performed here 9 times between 1982 and 1996.

 The arena played host to Amnesty International's A Conspiracy of Hope Benefit Concert on June 8, 1986.
 The show was headlined by U2 and Sting and also featured Bryan Adams, Peter Gabriel, Lou Reed, Joan Baez and The Neville Brothers.